Back to Home

 "Transcribes" does not always mean "offline" or "private."
 Look for clear language like "on-device," "nothing leaves your device," or "no cloud uploads," and confirm via Airplane Mode.

-• Device support: Voice Memos transcription is iPhone 12+ only.
+• Device support: Voice Memos transcription is iPhone 12+ only, while Aiko currently requires iOS 26 and A12 Bionic or later.

 Glossary